 1. Babushka A Christmas Story from Russia

-This script could be used either for an assembly or as guided reading script for group of 7(with accompanying quiz) within the classroom.
+This script could be used either for an assembly or as a guided reading script for a group of 7(with an accompanying quiz) within the classroom.
 It is one of a collection Sue Russell is currently writing – the aim being to have an assembly collection of 20 (one for each day of December leading up to Christmas).
-These will be sold separately (like this one) or as a set of 4, or a collection of 20.
-Second in the collection is Poinsettia – A Christmas Story from Mexico; third is a short version of Christmas Carol – A Story from England; and fourth a script on Santa Claus.
+These will be sold separately (like this one) or as a set of 4, or as a collection of 20.
+Second, in the collection is Poinsettia – A Christmas Story from Mexico; third is a short version of Christmas Carol – A Story from England; and fourth a script on Santa Claus.

 Word of warning – if you consider adding some music, and ‘Babushka’ by Kate Bush leaps to mind (as it did in my case) – think again!
 After reading/listening to the lyrics, I came to the conclusion that Kate had obviously read a different version to the one I had!